KrisTinaDi/rsschool-cv/cv.md

 ####  WORKING EXPIRIENCE

-No experience in the IT sphere
+No experience in the IT sphere by now

 *****